jwilliamsresearch/blog/_posts/2025-09-16-leisure-walking-systems.md

 ### Project Management and Leadership

 Leading a project of this scope and complexity has provided valuable experience in project management, stakeholder engagement, and interdisciplinary collaboration.
 The project required coordinating multiple workstreams, managing diverse stakeholder expectations, and ensuring delivery within tight timelines.
+This work was conducted as part of my doctoral research at the [University of Nottingham](https://www.nottingham.ac.uk/) through the [Horizon Centre for Doctoral Training](https://www.horizon-cdt.ac.uk/), which focuses on developing interdisciplinary approaches to digital technology challenges.

 This experience has developed skills in strategic planning, resource allocation, and team coordination that will be valuable for future projects.
 The project has also provided insights into the challenges and opportunities of academic-industry collaboration.